JungleMinds/JM_API-Boilerplate/README.md

 # JM_API_Node

-A boilerplate for web APIs using Node
+A boilerplate for web APIs using NodeJS

+## Features